Last updated on June 16th, 2023

 Walmart is a giant retail force.
 It’s only second to Amazon as America’s biggest ecommerce retailer.
 Their online arm, Walmart Marketplace, offers an even more diverse range of products than their brick-and-mortar stores.

 Applying as a Walmart Marketplace seller can be a bit challenging because of the meticulous process.
 Sellers have rules to follow when selling on the platform.
 Failure to observe Walmart’s Performance and Policy Standards could result in consequences, such as a Walmart suspension.

-“Walmart suspension” is something every seller dreads.
-But, if you’ve experienced it, please know there’s a resolution to this problem.
+Walmart account suspensions are something every Walmart seller dreads.
+But, if you’ve experienced it, please know there’s a solution to this problem.
 This article will teach you how to recover from and manage such situations to prepare yourself for a possible encounter.

 Going by its name, the cancellation rate is the percentage of seller-initiated order cancellations after receipt of orders from Walmart.
 Sellers should keep the rate below 2% within 14 days.

 This rate determines the percentage of orders delivered during or before the expected delivery date (EDD).
 Keep your account in Walmart’s good graces by keeping this rate above 95% within 14 days.